Year 11 & 12 at Flinders University Library

 Visit when it suits you!

 All our libraries have extensive opening hours.
 Most days you can get an early 8am start and work late into the evening if you choose.
-All of our branches also have 24 hours study zones.
 We are also open weekends and most public holidays.
 Access our online resources through the Search Computers and don't forget you can return books anytime 24/7.

 Find a space to meet your needs